-Mr. Al Furaih is the Vice President of Financial Analysis for Wafra International Investment Company in Kuwait, where he has risen through the ranks over a distinguished 13 years career with the firm.
+Mr. Al Furaih is the Vice President of Financial Analysis for Wafra International Investment Company in Kuwait, where he has risen through the ranks over a distinguished 14 years career with the firm.
 He also serves as the Chairman of the Board of Directors for Sanam Real Estate Company, Chairman of the Board of Directors for Marbil Yapi Construction - Turkey and Chairman of the Board of Directors for Fanan Real Estate Company.
 Mr. Al Furaih holds a Bachelor of Science degree in Accounting and Auditing from Kuwait University.

-Mr. Abdullah Hamad Al Iouan Director, Remuneration Committee Chairman
+Mr. Abdullah Hamad Al Jouan

+Director, Remuneration and Compensation Committee Chairman

-Mr. Al Jouan is the VP of Strategic Corporate Relations MENA at Talabat as well as Managing Partner of Gusto Group Food Services.
-Previously, he was the Director of General (DG) of the National Fund for Small & Medium Enterprise Development and also the Deputy General Manager for Al Jouan Investment.
-His career in finance and investments has seen him serve with the Capital Markets Authority, the Kuwait Financial Centre (Markaz) and Boubyan Bank, Mr. Al Jouan holds a Bachelor of Science degree in Business Administration from the University of Denver.
+Mr. Al Jouan currently is the Managing Partner & board of director of Gusto Group Food Services, a consultant at Talabat Co., and a Board Director at Just Clean Co.
+Previously, he was the Chairman and Director General (DG) of the National Fund for Small & Medium Enterprise Development as well as VP of Strategic Corporate Relations MENA at Talabat ,and the Deputy General Manager for Al Jouan Investment.
+His career in finance and investments has seen him serve with the Capital Markets Authority, the Kuwait Financial Centre (Markaz) and Boubyan Bank.
+Mr. Al Jouan holds a Bachelor of Science degree in Business Administration from the University of Denver.